DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 wants to check it out.

-For this analysis I use world bank data.
+For this analysis I use data from the world bank.
 This is in a completely different format then the gapminder_indicator dataset on kaggle.
 To use the bubble library we need to data to be in the format of the latter so there is a bit of data manipulation required.
 The reason I used the world bank data is that it has a slightly longer time series and wanted to get a view of more recent developments.
 The code below loads the datasets in and we extract the countries used in the gapminder dataset from the world bank dataset to make things easier.